Brumalia/Brumalia/README.md

 # Brumalia

+Brumalia was an ancient Roman winter solstice festival honoring Saturn/Cronus and Ceres/Demeter.
+During the Byzantine era, Brumalia celebrations would commence on November 24 and last for about a month, until the start of Saturnalia.
+[Wiki](https://en.wikipedia.org/wiki/Brumalia)

-Brumalia is a container package and installer for [WinterCMS](https://wintercms.com), designed to make installation/deployment of a WinterCMS website quick and easy.
+Today, Brumalia is a container package and installer for [WinterCMS](https://wintercms.com), designed to make installation/deployment of a WinterCMS website quick and easy.

 ## Requirements
 * Docker and Docker Compose (installer will attempt to install these if missing)